nikomatsakis/babysteps/README.md

 To setup the environment.

+## Install graphviz

+Some of the posts rely on graphviz, so install it.

 ## Using rbenv

 I've used rbenv in the past, though the most recent time I didn't bother.